WonyoungCho/plink/docs/bcftools_mani.md

 ```
 $  bcftools annotate --set-id +'%CHROM\_%POS\_%REF\_%FIRST_ALT' data.vcf.gz
 ```
+- `+` means that new IDs are only applied to missing IDs.
 # Rename CHRM
 ```
 $ for i in {1..22} X Y;do echo "chr${i} ${i}";done > rename_chrm.txt